MDEGroup/MNB_SourceCode/README.md

 The optional parameter per_page is useful to paginate the results

-# Repository structure
+# Code structure

-This repository contains the source code of the tool structured as follows:
+This folder contains the source code of the tool structured as follows:
 ```
 MNB_code
     .